amidevous/PKHeX/README.md

 install wine 9.0 (multiarch require) or + and winetricks 20240105 or +

-for Mac OSX install Xcode with apple web site an wine with winehq dmg and build winetricks with official github
+for Mac OSX install Xcode with apple web site and wine-stable winetricks zenity and wget and with homebrew

 ```
 git clone https://github.com/amidevous/PKHeX.git